 Master of Business Administration

 Grow your career on your schedule!
-PNW’s self-paced MBA program will prepare you for positions of major responsibility in business and management.
+Purdue University Northwest’s self-paced MBA program will prepare you for positions of major responsibility in business and management.
 Affordable tuition and flexible evening classes make PNW an outstanding choice for an MBA degree.

 As an MBA student, you’ll complete 30 credit hours of required core business courses and choose six credit hours of elective courses.
 Want to pursue a concentration?
 Complete 12 credit hours in your selected area: accounting, information systems/business analytics or finance.

 Complete approximately half of the program during year one, focusing on core classes that build a foundation of business concepts and strategies.